 (2) Acceptable Methods of Verification: Acceptable methods of verification of the signing authority of the Contract Signer, as applicable, include:

 Verified Legal Opinion: The signing authority of the Contract Signer may be verified by reliance on a Verified Legal Opinion, THE RA must verify that the Legal Opinion is authored by a licensed practitioner (or an in-house legal practitioner employed by the Applicant) retained by and representing the Applicant, based on the legal practitioner’s stated familiarity with the relevant facts and the exercise of the practitioner’s professional judgment and expertise.
-THE RA must verify the legitimacy of the Legal Opinion
+THE RA must verify the legitimacy of the Legal Opinion.

-Verified Accountant Letter: The signing authority of the Contract Signer, may be verified by reliance on a Verified Accountant Letter, THE RA must verify that the Accountant Letter is authored by an accounting practitioner (or an in-house professional accountant employed by the Applicant) retained by and the Applicant, based on the accounting practitioner’s stated familiarity with the relevant facts and the exercise of the accounting practitioner’s professional judgment and expertise.
+Verified Accountant Letter: The signing authority of the Contract Signer, may be verified by reliance on a Verified Accountant Letter, THE RA must verify that the Accountant Letter is authored by an accounting practitioner (or an in-house professional accountant employed by the Applicant) retained by and representingrepresenting the Applicant, based on the accounting practitioner’s stated familiarity with the relevant facts and the exercise of the accounting practitioner’s professional judgment and expertise.
 THE RA must verify the legitimacy of the Accountant Letter.

-Corporate Resolution: The signing authority of the Contract Signer, may be verified by reliance on a properly authenticated corporate resolution that confirms that the person has been granted such signing authority, provided that such resolution is (i) certified by the appropriate corporate officer (e.g., secretary), and (ii) RA can reliably verify that the certification was validly signed by such person, and that such person does have the requisite authority to provide such certification;
+Corporate Resolution: The signing authority of the Contract Signer, may be verified by reliance on a properly authenticated corporate resolution that confirms that the person has been granted such signing authority, provided that such resolution is (i) certified by the appropriate corporate officer (e.g., secretary), and (ii) thethe RA can reliably verify that the certification was validly signed by such person, and that such person does have the requisite authority to provide such certification;

-Independent Confirmation from Applicant: The signing authority of the Contract Signer, may be verified by obtaining a confirmation from the Applicant by any appropriate method
+Independent Confirmation from Applicant: The signing authority of the Contract Signer, may be verified by obtaining a confirmation from the Applicant by any appropriate method..

 QIIS or QGIS: The signing authority of the Contract Signer may be verified by a QIIS or QGIS that identifies the Contract Signer as a corporate officer, sole proprietor, or other senior official of the Applicant.

 Verification of Signature on Applicant Agreement and EEC Requests